 Particulars of Employees:

-ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for the year under review.
+(ii) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit/ loss of the Company for that period;

-iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities.
+(iii) the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv) The Directors have prepared the annual accounts on a going concern basis.
+(iv) the Directors have prepared the financial statements on a going concern basis;

-v) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+(v) the Directors have laid down internal financial controls to be followed by theCompany commensurate with the size and nature of its business and the complexity of itsoperations and that such internal financial controls are adequate and are operatingeffectively;and

 Related Party Transactions:

-All transactions entered with Related Parties for the year under review were on arm slength basis and were in the ordinary course of the business.
+All transactions entered with Related Parties for the year under review were on arm'slength basis and were in the ordinary course of the business.
 There are no materiallysignificant related party transactions made by the Company with Promoters Key ManagerialPersonnel or other designated persons which may have potential conflict with interest ofthe Company at large.
-The Company has developed a Related Party Transactions frameworkthrough Standard Operating Procedures for the purpose of identification and monitoring ofsuch transactions.
-The details of related party transactions in the required format areannexed to this Report [Annexure D].

 Code of Conduct: